R-Burke/EcologicalSiteSummaries/README.md

 # EcologicalSiteSummaries
 Summary Reports using AIM Data
-This is a document for R Markdown that knits to HTML a comprehensive summary report of Assessment, Inventory, and Monitoring (AIM) data across ecological sites.
+This is a document for R Markdown that knits to HTML a comprehensive summary report of Assessment, Inventory, and Monitoring (AIM) and Landscape Monitoring Framework (LMF) data across ecological sites.

 Follow along this code with the ESS Tool user guide.
 Copy and paste file paths and specify your ecological site.
 The rest is automated.